 The main limitation of nitrous oxide is that it is probably the weakest anti-anxiety treatment.
 It’s great for mild to moderate anxiety, but for more severe anxiety, it’s often not effective enough.

 For most people, inhaled sedation (nitrous oxide) or oral sedation is enough.
 But for some people or some procedures, IV sedation is recommended.
 This allows for a deeper level of sedation that helps with severe dental anxiety and can help with the discomfort of a procedure.
 It allows for more precise dosages so we can start and stop your sedation as the procedure demands.
 Sedation can last as long as necessary so we can achieve more complicated procedures.
 Most dental practices don’t have the training or equipment to offer this level of sedation, but we know our patients benefit from it.

 Besides the difficulty of locating a dental practice that offers IV sedation in Rochester, NY, the procedure does have some limitations.
 Most importantly, the effects of sedation will linger after your procedure.
 You will need to take time to recover at our office to make sure you are okay.
 Then you will need a trusted, responsible adult to drive you home and stay with you for the rest of the day.
 The procedure is safe and complications are rare, but we keep it safe in part by watching carefully for complications.

-If you would like to learn how sedation dentistry can help you get the dental care you need or the cosmetic dentistry you desire, please call (585) 244-3337 or email us for an appointment at Contemporary Dentistry in Rochester.
+If you would like to learn how sedation dentistry can help you get the dental care you need or desire, please call (585) 244-3337 or email us for an appointment at Contemporary Dentistry in Rochester.